Resource Catalog

 import pyeodh

-First we need to create an instance of the Client, which is our entrypoint to EODH APIs.
+Next we need to create an instance of the Client, which is our entrypoint to EODH APIs.
+From there we can start to search the collections held within the platform.

 # Connect to the Hub